-For one spectacular weekend this spring, Henry W. Coe State Park will again open the gate at Bell's Station on Highway 152 east of Gilroy.
-The Coe Backcountry Weekend, held in the little-traveled east side of the 87,000 acre park is scheduled for April 26 - 28.
-The event, sponsored by the Pine Ridge Association and the California Department of Parks and Recreation, allows visitors vehicle access to a remote and beautiful area.
+For one spectacular weekend this spring, Henry W. Coe State Park will open the gate at Bell's Station on Highway 152 east of Gilroy and allow registered attendees to drive along Kaiser-Aetna Road beyond the Dowdy Visitor Center.
+The Coe Backcountry Weekend, held in the little-traveled east side of the 87,000-acre park is scheduled for April 29 - May 1, 2022.
+The event is sponsored by the Pine Ridge Association and the California Department of Parks and Recreation.

 Note that, due to commuter traffic, it can take more than 2 hours on a typical Friday afternoon to reach the Bell's Station gate from South San Jose.
 Allow ample time to arrive BEFORE 6pm.
 The gate will close at 6pm!

-Registration will be at the Bell’s Station entrance gate.
-Backpackers and car campers may park anywhere along the Kaiser-Aetna Road between Center Flats Road and County Line Road.
+Day hikers, backpackers and car campers may park anywhere along the Kaiser-Aetna Road between Center Flats Road and County Line Road with the exception of the Pacheco Creek Crossing area.
+Backpackers and day users may drive as far as the County Line Road junction while car campers may drive to the Orestimba Corral.
 Equestrians must drive in to the Orestimba Corral Horse Camp.

 Due to ecological concerns and past creek bed damage, only vehicles with high clearance (8” or higher) will be allowed into the Orestimba Corral area (one mile beyond County Line Road).
 Vehicles that do not meet the clearance requirement will be parked along Kaiser-Aetna Road near County Line Road.